wrjodjana/obsidian-vault/computer-science/computer systems/restful web apis.md

 **Stateless server:**
 - Computes part of the content, but only based on the current request
-- Requests are not combined ito sequences and do not interact with each other
+- Requests are not combined into sequences and do not interact with each other
 -